st3c/you-to-xls/README.md

-Built with [`pdfplumber`](https://github.com/jsvine/pdfplumber) and `pandas`, this script is designed for statements that follow a standard table-like format, even when the PDF doesn't expose actual tables.
+Built with [`pdfplumber`](https://github.com/jsvine/pdfplumber) and `pandas`, this script is designed for Advanzia Bank/Carta YOU transaction statements to be converted in xls format for better data handling and processing.

 ---